eclogue/courser/README.md

   Courser's middleware look like [koa](https://github.com/koajs/koa).

-  It is compatible with Laravel's middleware.

-  Flow the suggestion of [http-handlers](https://github.com/php-fig/fig-standards/blob/master/proposed/http-handlers/request-handlers-meta.md#52-single-pass-lambda)
+  It is compatible with Laravel's middleware and the suggestion of [http-handlers](https://github.com/php-fig/fig-standards/blob/master/proposed/http-handlers/request-handlers-meta.md#52-single-pass-lambda)

   You can define a middleware like:
 ```